phkaeser/wlmaker/doc/ROADMAP.md

 * Support for dynamic output configurations.
   * Multiple monitors, with output mirrored across.
   * Per-monitor fractional scale.

+* Menu
+  * Keyboard navigation.
+  * Generate from XDG repository ([#90](https://github.com/phkaeser/wlmaker/issues/90)).
+  * Re-position to remain within output when adding submenus.

+* Bug fixes
+  * Resize-from-left jitter observed on the raspi or with gnome-terminal.
+  * Particularly when using large decorations, there is resize jitter.
+  * When switching workspace, pointer state appears to be reset.
+  * Test handling of mouse position when changing element visibility.
+Making an element visible should re-trigger focus computation.
+  * Verify handling of element motion() and button() return values.

 ## Plan for 0.5